KaliedaRik/Scrawl-canvas/docs/reference/source-code-structure.md

 1. No third party code direct dependencies.
 Ever.

-2. All code is written in modular Javascript, using `import` and `export` statements to share code between files.
+2. All code is written in modular JavaScript, using `import` and `export` statements to share code between files.

 3. [Circular dependencies](https://en.wikipedia.org/wiki/Circular_dependency) between files should be avoided at all costs.

-4. (Repo-devs maintain a Typescript definitions file purely to support code completion functionality in the dev-user's preferred development environment.)
+4. (Repo-devs maintain a TypeScript definitions file purely to support code completion functionality in the dev-user's preferred development environment.)

-5. Javascript is a [prototypal language](https://en.wikipedia.org/wiki/Prototype-based_programming).
-Javascript classes are expressly forbidden from the code base!
+5. JavaScript is a [prototypal language](https://en.wikipedia.org/wiki/Prototype-based_programming).
+JavaScript classes are expressly forbidden from the code base!

 6. SC uses mixin files to implement inheritance.

-7. Minimise lookups: mixin files should add attributes and functions to an object's prototype directly.
+7. Minimize lookups: mixin files should add attributes and functions to an object's prototype directly.
 Say no to hierarchies!

-8. Minimise [object shape](https://mathiasbynens.be/notes/shapes-ics) deformation: define an object's attributes up-front, with default values; do not add additional attributes once the object has been created; do not delete attributes.
+8. Minimize [object shape](https://mathiasbynens.be/notes/shapes-ics) deformation: define an object's attributes up-front, with default values; do not add additional attributes once the object has been created; do not delete attributes.

 9. Functional programming has its place, except when it is wasteful.
-Minimise wastefulness, for example by using pooled objects.
+Minimize wastefulness, for example by using pooled objects.

 10. Constant string variables should be created once, and only once, throughout the code base.